-BHONS02 2) Critically review, synthesise, analyse and evaluate a wide range of appropriate evidence in relation to a variety of social and political theories, and to mobilise a reasoned, informed argument.
+BHONS02 2.Critically review, synthesise, analyse and evaluate a wide range of appropriate evidence in relation to a variety of social and political theories, and to mobilise a reasoned, informed argument.

-BHONS03 3) Understand the distinctiveness of quantitative and qualitative research and how to communicate findings to a range of audiences using appropriate technologies in digitally literate ways.
+BHONS03 3.Understand the distinctiveness of quantitative and qualitative research and how to communicate findings to a range of audiences using appropriate technologies in digitally literate ways.

-BHONS04 4) Demonstrate a wide range of conceptual and practical skills that make positive contributions to the economic, social and cultural life of communities and are commensurate with graduate employability.
+BHONS04 4.Demonstrate a wide range of conceptual and practical skills that make positive contributions to the economic, social and cultural life of communities and are commensurate with graduate employability.

-BHONS05 5) Demonstrate an understanding of the importance of equality, diversity and inclusivity in your outlook towards, and relationships with, others.
+BHONS05 5.Demonstrate an understanding of the importance of equality, diversity and inclusivity in your outlook towards, and relationships with, others.

-BHONS06 6) Demonstrate an understanding of individual, collective and global responsibility for sustainability 7) Work independently by directing, managing and reflecting upon your learning activities, and engaging cooperatively with others in the planning, preparation and execution of independent research
+BHONS06 6.
+Demonstrate an understanding of the importance of equality, diversity and inclusivity in your outlook towards, and relationships with, others.
+7. Work independently by directing, managing and reflecting upon your learning activities, and engaging cooperatively with others in the planning, preparation and execution of independent research